The Morning After

 If you have been accused of domestic violence, you likely have many questions.
 We can provide the knowledgeable counsel you need to understand the charges against you and how to fight them.
 As a former prosecutor, our domestic violence lawyer has unique insight into how the prosecution will approach your case.

 With the steep penalties that come with a domestic violence conviction, we can provide the thorough defense you need, from issues with a no-contact order to trial in criminal court.
-We will tailor a strategy to your needs, investigate the accusations, and present evidence on your behalf to pursue the best chance of a positive result.
+Our domestic violence lawyers in Fort Collins will tailor a strategy to your needs, investigate the accusations, and present evidence on your behalf to pursue the best chance of a positive result.

 “You've given me a second chance, something I didn't think I would get when all of this started.” - D.O.